⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Tirzepatide Weight Loss Timeline

 For patients wondering why am I not losing weight on tirzepatide, several factors may be at play.
 Weight loss is dose-dependent, meaning patients on lower doses will lose less weight than those on higher doses.
-Adequate time on the medication is also important — some patients are slow responders who achieve significant results after 3 to 6 months.
-Dietary habits, physical activity, sleep quality, and underlying metabolic conditions all influence individual outcomes.
+Enough time on the medication is also important — some patients are slow responders who achieve major results after 3 to 6 months.
+Dietary habits, physical activity, sleep quality, and underlying body conditions all influence personal outcomes.

 Before and After: What the Data Shows